zhygoodluck/learngit/readme.txt

-Git is a version control system i known ok.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-ddd iooi sodo jljksd
-1231456654465